eetukarttunen/eetukarttunen/README.md

 ## About me!

 I'm a 2nd year IT master's student from Joensuu, Finland.
-I am currently working as a Software Developer at Meita.
+I am currently working as a CMS Specialist & Developer at Meita.
 My favourite topics in computer science are: machine learning, software development and cyber security.
 I also love distance running & building guitars!

 ### Work experience in the following technologies: